 - 1 tsp Dijon Mustard

-- 1/2 tsp Garlic Powder
+- 1/4 tsp Garlic Powder

-- Salt & Pepper to taste
+- Salt & Black Pepper, to taste

-d) Consider frying in two batches of 3 to give the patties room to fry.
-It is also important that the oil is hot enough to 'sizzle' when the patties hit the pan.
+- Pour enough veg oil in a pan to comfortably cover the entire surface.
+Bring to a medium-high heat and when it sizzles when a crumb is dropped in, carefully place in 3 patties at a time.
+Allow to fry for 3-4mins (or until golden underneath) then flip and fry until golden on the other side.
+It's important that the oil is hot enough to 'sizzle' when the patties hit the pan.
 If it's too low, the patties will merely soak up the oil, become soggy and fall apart.

 - Place on a greased tray and liberally spray with oil.
 Bake at 390F/200C for 20-25mins, flipping once, or until golden and crispy all around (timings will vary depending on size of patties).

 - See recipe notes for make ahead and freezing options.

 Quick 1 min demo!

 If you loved this Tuna Patties Recipe be sure to Pin it for later!
 Already made it or got a burning question?
 Give me a shout in the comments and pick up your free ecookbook along the way!